Wingham Wildlife Park: Exhibits

 Tropical House – The tropical house was first opened in 2004 and (including the foyer which houses the bat exhibit) covers 1100 m².
-This area is home to a variety of tropical plants, three ponds containing goldfish and koi carp, a butterfly house, silvery-cheeked hornbill enclosure and a variety of free roaming animals, including common marmosets, chattering lories, black-winged lories, white-cheeked turacos, diamond doves and many more.
+This area is home to a variety of tropical plants, three ponds containing goldfish and koi carp and a variety of free roaming animals, including chattering lories, black-winged lories, white-cheeked turacos and many more.

 Reptile House – Was refurbished and most of it re-built through much of 2008 through to 2010, to make the improvements required for the growth of the animal collection (from 18 species in 2008 to 46 species at the start of 2011).
 A wide variety of reptiles, amphibians and invertebrates are housed in the reptile collection, including western diamondback rattlesnakes, Gray's monitors, Cuban crocodiles, dwarf crocodiles, common snapping turtles, white-lipped tree vipers, rhinoceros iguanas, golden mantellas (for which Wingham Wildlife Park hold the ESF studbook) and many more.

-Mandrill Island – Is situated on one of two islands within an area of the park called the top lake (so named because it is the largest body of water within the park and can be found at the furthest end of the park from the reception).
-The island acts as a natural enclosure for a troop of mandrills, using the water itself to contain the animals as opposed to fencing, with a bridge leading off the island to a housing complex on the opposite shore.
-When it first opened, the island was home to a pair of ring-tailed lemurs and a pair of black-and-white ruffed lemurs, with the addition of a pair of western lesser bamboo lemurs at the end of 2010 and a trio of red-fronted lemurs in May 2011.
-In January 2012, it was re-opened as an exhibit housing mandrills, which are part of the European Endangered Species Programme for this species.

 Penguin Pool – In 2010, the park opened the only penguin exhibit in Kent.
 The £100,000 project consists of a pool which is serviced by a sand filtration system and automatic chlorine level control computer.
 There are caves built into the side of the plant room which also makes up the back to the beach area.
 Viewing is facilitated through the use of a raised walkway and an underwater viewing window at the deepest end of the pool.
 Since opening, the park has housed a Humboldt penguin colony in this exhibit.
 In 2014, this part of the park became the centre of international media attention, as two male penguins in the enclosure had pair bonded a number of years before and then successfully hatched and reared an egg given to them as surrogate parents after the mother abandoned the egg.